VernonGrant/gnu-c-language-manual/markdown/Floating-Constants.md

 character '`p`' or '`P`' (for "power") indicates an exponent.

-The exponent in a hexadecimal floating constant is a possibly-signed decimal integer that specifies a power of 2 (*not* 10 or 16) to multiply into the number.
+The exponent in a hexadecimal floating constant is an optionally signed decimal integer that specifies a power of 2 (*not* 10 or 16) to multiply into the number.